Dick Clark's New Year's Rockin' Eve: 2005: Dick Clark's stroke and effects on Rockin' Eve

 Regis Philbin filled in for Dick Clark during New Year's Rockin' Eve 2005.

 On December 8, 2004, it was reported that Clark had been hospitalized after suffering from a minor stroke.
 Despite Clark indicating his participation in New Year's Rockin' Eve 2005 in a prepared statement, reports soon surfaced that the stroke may have been serious enough to prevent him from hosting at all.
 It was officially announced on December 14 that Dick Clark would not be hosting, and that Regis Philbin would fill in for Clark.
-In a statement, Clark said that he was thankful that Philbin was able to quickly step in on short notice to host the show, and hoped that he would do a good job.
+In a statement, Clark said that he was thankful that Philbin was able to be appointed quickly on short notice to host the show, and hoped that he would do a good job.
 Philbin was optimistic about his role, considering it the "best temp job ever".

 Various personalities paid tribute to Clark throughout the night; the New Year's Rockin' Eve broadcast featured special celebrity messages for Clark, and revelers in Times Square were seen with signs saluting Clark.
-During CNN's coverage, revelers in Times Square told CNN's Jason Carroll that Philbin was "all right" filling in for Clark (but that they still had Anderson Cooper and Carroll too).
+During CNN's coverage, revelers in Times Square told CNN's Jason Carroll that Philbin did a decent job filling in for Clark.
 Mayor Michael Bloomberg spoke with Philbin on Clark's absence during the show, noting that "it isn't that we don't like Regis, but we want [Clark] back next year."

 Philbin's hosting received mixed reviews: Richard Huff of the New York Daily News felt that he was "suitable–although not spectacular", was "stiff" at first, and suggested that he might have performed better if he had a co-host to interact with like his daytime talk show Live with Regis and Kelly.
 Virginia Heffernan of The New York Times believed that Philbin was feeling "surprisingly nervous" in his role at host, and felt that "rowdy crowds" (which Philbin chose to avoid by staying in the studio) and the success of Rod Stewart's music career (which Philbin pounced on to promote his new album, "When You're Smiling") were bothering him.